weiaiwayne/gpt-researcher-lampbotics/README.md

 ## 🛡 Disclaimer

-This project, GPT Researcher, is an experimental application and is provided "as-is" without any warranty, express or implied.
+This project, LampMind Assistant, is an experimental application and is provided "as-is" without any warranty, express or implied.
 We are sharing codes for academic purposes under the Apache 2 license.
 Nothing herein is academic advice, and NOT a recommendation to use in academic or research papers.

 Our view on unbiased research claims:
 1. The main goal of GPT Researcher is to reduce incorrect and biased facts.
 How?
 We assume that the more sites we scrape the less chances of incorrect data.
 By scraping multiple sites per research, and choosing the most frequent information, the chances that they are all wrong is extremely low.